blasks/barnacle-manuscript/README.md

-# stromatolite-paper
+# barnacle-manuscript
-repository to organize the scripts, analyses, figures, and latex files for the publication linked to stromatolite
+repository to organize the scripts, analyses, figures, and latex files for the publication linked to barnacle